kragen/dernocua/text/term-rewriting-micro-interpreter.md

 density; *with* the C extension it might be slightly more compact.

 ### A sketch of `subst` in a stack bytecode ###

+XXX this is also the old version of the Scheme code

 In one of the bytecodes suggested in file `c-stack-bytecode.md` this might look like this: